atticapolar/LogisticRegression/README.md

 3. **Evaluation**:
    - Evaluate the performance using two evaluation metrics
-   - Metrics: - Accuracy
-              - Confusion Matrix
+   - Metrics:  Accuracy and Confusion Matrix